dart-lang/language/working/declaring-constructors/feature-specification.md

 hand, the fact that ~77% of constructors could still be primary constructors and be even *more* terse than this proposal is a point in favor of that proposal.)

-I like to think of this feature as syntactic sugar for *instance fields*, not constructors.
+I like to think of this feature as more about *instance fields and parameters* than constructors themselves (beyond the tiny sweetness of `this` instead of a class name).
+By that I mean that the brevity scales with the number of *fields* that use it, not the number of constructors.
 A class whose constructor initializes 80 fields will find either of these proposals 80 times more useful than a class with just one field.

+So when analyzing a corpus, it makes sense to look at *fields* that will use the feature instead of *constructors*.
 If you look at a corpus and count fields, the numbers are a little different.

 In the same corpus, a little more than half (~53%) of all instance fields could be implicitly declared using a primary constructor.
 Around ~65% could be